a recreation of the 1611-22 town of Henricus is located on Farrar's Island, next to Dutch Gap Canal

 Starting in 1610 the English forced the Algonquians-speaking Native Americans to abandon territory which Powhatan claimed as part of Tsenacomoco.
 The yi-hakins of various tribes were burned, temples were desecrated, corn fields were flattened, and men/women/children were killed without mercy as the English destroyed towns and expanded their control over Tsenacomoco in the James River watershed.

-Sir Thomas Dale was sent to Virginia, with authority to act as governor if Lord De La Warr and the lieutenant governor, Sir Thomas Gates, were not available.
+Sir Thomas Dale was sent to Virginia to "reboot" the colony and create Virginia 2.0.
+He was given authority to act as governor if the appointed governor (Lord De La Warr) and the lieutenant governor (Sir Thomas Gates) were not available.
 Dale served as governor from his arrival in March 1611 until Sir Thomas Gates returned in August of that year, and again from March 1614-April 1616.
-When not in charge, after March 1612 Dale was a member of the Governor's Council.
+When not serving as governor, after March 1612 Dale was a member of the Governor's Council.

 Dale was the marshal responsible for enforcing martial law.
 He issued his Lawes Divine, Morall and Martiall on June 22, 1611.
 To spur compliance with his commands, he ordered that one colonist be tied to a tree until the man starved to death.

-Part of the new English strategy was to establish a new capital to replace Jamestown.
+One part of the new Virginia Company strategy adopted after the 1609-1610 Starving Time was to establish a new capital to replace Jamestown.
 The Spanish as well as the Native Americans were a serious threat, and the Virginia Company directed from London that the colonists find a location better protected from an attack by Spanish ships.

-In anticipation of a Spanish assault, soon after he arrived on May 12, 1611 Sir Thomas Dale ordered construction of Fort Charles and Fort Henry to replace Fort Algernourne.
+In anticipation of a Spanish assault, soon after he arrived on May 12, 1611 Sir Thomas Dale ordered construction of Fort Charles and Fort Henry at the mouth of the Hampton River to supplement Fort Algernourne on Point Comfort.
+His timing was good.
 In June, a Spanish ship anchored off Point Comfort and three sailors came ashore, including Captain Don Diego de Molina.
 They ended up as captives of the English when the ship sailed away.
 In the end, King Philip III of Spain never ordered an attack to destroy the colony of the Virginia Company.

-in 1611 Sir Thomas Dale located Henricus at the location of the former town of Arrohateck
+in 1611 Sir Thomas Dale located Henricus near the location of the former town of Arrohateck

 Source: Library of Congress, Virginia (by John Smith, 1612)

-For the Spanish to sail up the James River to the site of Henricus, they would have to bend back and force around modern Presque Isle, Curles Neck, and Jones Neck.
+For the Spanish to sail up the James River to the site of Henricus, they would have to bend back and force around what is known today as Presque Isle, Curles Neck, and Jones Neck.
 Archers on the bluffs could harass any attackers, as the Native Americans had demonstrated multiple times against English ships.
-Small cannon could be hauled to those bluffs as well.
+The English could haul small cannon to those bluffs as well.

-Sir Thomas Dale sent 300 men to march along the northern bank of the James River in August 1611 to the chosen location for the second settlement established in the colony, Dale himself sailed upstream to the peninsula.
+The migration to the chosen location for the colony's third settlement (after Jamestown and Kecoughtan/Hampton) started when Sir Thomas Dale sent 300 men to march along the northern bank of the James River in August 1611.
+Dale himself sailed upstream with the supplies and more men to the peninsula.
 He named the new town Henricus to honor the heir to the English throne, Prince Henry.
-(Henry died before his father, King James I, so the next king ended up being his younger brother Charles I.)
+Henry died before his father, King James I, so the next king ended up being his younger brother Charles I.

-To defend against Powhatan's warriors, Dale had a palisade constructed across the peninsula to block the Native Americans (and potentially the Spanish) from accessing Henricus from land.
-Behind the fortifications, the settlers erected houses and a church.
-He had indentured servants make bricks from local clay, and the first story of the houses were made from brick.
+To defend against Powhatan's warriors, Dale had a palisade constructed across the narrow neck of the peninsula to block the Native Americans from accessing Henricus from land.
+Dale had built fortifications in the Netherlands before signing on with the Virginia Company, and directed that a ditch be dug outside the wall to make the defense stronger.
+The site of the ditch became known as "Dutch Gap."

-In December 1611, Dale diplaced the Appamattuck from their towns on the south bank of the James River near modern City Point.
-Later in 1613, he established the settlement called Bermuda Hundred upstream of the confluence of the James and Appomattox rivers.
+In December 1611, Dale displaced the Appamattuck from their towns on the south bank of the James River near modern City Point.
+The south bank of the James River was considered safe for settlement, after using force to seize control of desired land and push the Appamattuck away from the company's houses.

 Source: LionHeart FilmWorks, "Beyond the Palisade: Life in 17th Century Virginia" (2006) Colonial History Documentary

-The workers at Henricus erected a hospital building, Mount Malady, large enough to hold 80 people.
+Across the James River in what the English named Coxendale, workers erected a hospital building.
+Mount Malady, also known as Mt.
+Malado, was large enough to hold 80 people.
 The Virginia Company expected passengers who traveled across the Atlantic Ocean to be unwell when they arrived in Virginia.
-A brief stay in the hospital would help the passengers recover than then get to work as indentured servants.
+A brief stay in the hospital would help the passengers recover, then get to work as indentured servants.
 Workers who suffered from dysentery, typhoid, malaria, and other illnesses could also recover more quickly if provided care in the hospital.

 Pocahontas lived at Henricus in late 1613-early 1614.
 Captain Samuel Argall kidnapped her when buying corn from the Patawomecks in 1613 and brought her initially to Jamestown.
 When it became clear Powhatan would not ransom her quickly, she was transferred to Henricus.
 Rev. Whitaker educated her in his Anglican version of the Christian faith and acculturated her in English customs.